About this listing

 I like to greet visitors and have a chat with you, but you are independent in my home and can come and go as you please.

 Ask for Michelle's Meander - a tour of interesting sights, e.g. the University Campus, Glucksman Gallery, Fitzgerald Park (with children's playground), City Museum, City Gaol and Shandon Bells, the English Market and St Finn Barre's Cathedral.
+If you don't feel like walking, for a two-day stay the open top bus is good value as the ticket lasts 48 hours.

 This is a safe, family-oriented area, only 6 minutes stroll from Europe's only city-centre wildlife sanctuary, where you can overhear all kinds of conversations: for a laugh, search for 'The Lough Birds' on YouTube!